 We were invited to many tournaments and traveled most of the country.
 There was no hazing, but the new members were initiated and nobody wined about it.

-Three years after the second championships our medical school got awarded a privilege to host the national championship tournament.
+Three years after the second championships, our medical school got awarded a privilege to host the national championship tournament.
 A big honor, but a lot of work for our organizing committee.
-At that point in time our team was at the peak of its abilities.
-With the help of the home court advantage we took the first place, we won the national championship.
-There were three individual awards: for the best offensive player, best defensive player and one for the best all-around.
+At that point, our team was at the peak of its abilities.
+With the help of the home court advantage, we took the first place, we won the national championship.
+There were three individual awards: for the best offensive player, the best defensive player, and one for the best all-around.
 We took two of them.
-A very big deal.
+A huge deal.